 These days, the hunt for such jewels is almost entirely monopolised by big industry.
 You or I can’t just wander into a goldfield or a diamond mining area and hope to strike it rich, like some 19th century adventurer.
 The giant mining companies would you have you arrested and carted off before you’d even scratched the surface.
 You’d be far better off staying at home and buying a lottery ticket.

 But there is one type of gemstone that still offers hope for the amateur prospector.
 One small chance left to make your fortune armed with nothing but your bare hands and a truckload of determination.
 That gemstone is opal.
 And the place to find it?
-The weird and wonderful Coober Pedy, the largest producer of opals in the world, in the heart of the Australian Outback.
+The weird and wonderful Coober Pedy, the opal capital of the world, in the heart of Australia’s Outback.

-The name Coober Pedy comes from the Aboriginal words Kupa Piti – said to mean “white man in a hole” – and when you see the opal fields you’ll understand why.
+The name Coober Pedy (sometimes misspelled ‘Cooper Pedy’) comes from the Aboriginal words Kupa Piti – said to mean “white man in a hole” – and when you see the opal fields you’ll understand why.

-I was lucky enough to visit Coober Pedy while working for the BBC on a science series called The Treasure Hunters.
+I was lucky enough to visit Coober Pedy while working as a producer on a BBC science series called The Treasure Hunters.
 The episode I worked on looked at how a variety of natural treasures are formed, and the lengths to which people go to get them out of the ground.
 And there are few treasures more elusive, and few places more personally challenging, than the remote and inhospitable landscape of the Australian Outback.

-We arrived in Coober Pedy on a small plane from Adelaide (you can also travel by road and rail, but the town is hundreds of kilometres from anywhere, so it’s a long old journey).
 As the plane made its approach, we could see the weird landscape stretching out below us, pockmarked with holes and spoil heaps like some sort of post-apocalyptic wasteland.
-These are the opal fields, and it’s here that brave and possibly foolish men (and some women, though it’s mostly men) come to find their fortunes.
+These are the Coober Pedy opal fields, and it’s here that brave and possibly foolish men (and some women, though it’s mostly men) come to find their fortunes.

-You can look for flights to Coober Pedy on Skyscanner.
+You can look for flights to Coober Pedy here.

 Coober Pedy is hardly a buzzing metropolis, as you can probably tell from the airport terminal building.
 The town has a population of just a few thousand, and almost everyone is there either to dig for opals, or to supply services to the mining community.

-So yes, it’s hot hot hot in Coober Pedy.
+So yes, depending on when you visit it can be hot hot hot in Coober Pedy.
 And that heat brings on two other unwelcome guests: dust, and flies.

 But don’t even think of getting married here – at least, not in a big white dress.
 Because of the heat, Coober Pedy is also incredibly dry and dusty, and all your clothes will end up orange pretty much the second you step outdoors.